Kevinlearynet/node-static-server-template/readme.md

 1. In the terminal run the command `npm start`
 1. Open [http://localhost:8080](http://localhost:8080) in your browser

+## Gulp routines

+A few gulp routines are included for compiling and building resources in the `./working/` directory.

+* Concatenating, compiling and minifying LESS into CSS
+* Concatenating, compiling and minifying JS

+Gulp's `watch` command is used to compile on the fly while working.
+To turn on the watch routines use the command `gulp`.

 ## Notes

 * Static files are served from `./public/` directory